beablancob/identification-of-grey-sheep-users-in-UBCF/README.md

 Mainly, recommender system algorithms have been implemented.
 The widespread collaborative filtering method has been used to predict users' tastes, namely User-Based Collaborative Filtering.

-In addition, both unsupervised machine learning algorithms have been used, creating clusters based on improved versions of the KMeans algorithm, and supervised, using algorithms such as KNN.
+In addition, both unsupervised machine learning algorithms have been used, creating clusters based on improved versions of the KMeans algorithm, and supervised ones, using algorithms such as KNN.

 On the other hand, mathematical formulas have been used, such as t-tests, probability formulas and formulas to calculate the similarity between users.